Medium Red Cedar Bundle

 Buy now

-First appreciate clever advantages vacuum packing offers regarding space savings, protection and transport compared to traditional boxes and chests:
+First let's appreciate the advantages vacuum packing offers regarding space savings, protection and transport compared to traditional boxes and chests:

 Vacuum compression reduces textile volume down to 20% or less original size once air evacuated fully collapsing abundant air pockets woven inside fabrics.
 This condense ability proves extremely space conscious for maximizing limited storage square footage.